Maya Creative | 2025 Features | Autodesk

 See USD natively alongside Maya Creative data in the viewport.

-The Maya USD plug-in is available as an open-source project for studios to customise as needed.
+The Maya USD plug-in is available as an open-source project for studios to customize as needed.

-Customise the interface, hotkeys, search and more to tailor Maya Creative to your preferences and workflow.
+Customize the interface, hotkeys, search, and more to tailor Maya Creative to your preferences and workflow.

 Flow Production Tracking integration